percwg/perc-wg/double/draft-ietf-perc-double.md

 cryptographic operations to provide hop-by-hop and end-to-end security guarantees.
-Both the end-to-end and hop-by-hop cryptographic algorithms can utilize an authenticated encryption with associated data scheme or take advantage of future SRTP transforms with different properties.
+Both the end-to-end and hop-by-hop cryptographic algorithms can utilize an authenticated encryption with associated data (AEAD) algorithm or take advantage of future SRTP transforms with different properties.